puetzp/pullconf/documentation/src/installation/server.md

 sudo systemctl restart pullconfd.service
 ```

 Systemd will then re-apply the settings from the environment file.
 Whenever environment variables are changed the unit must be restarted.
-However when files in <code>$PULLCONF_RESOURCE_DIR</code> change a reload will suffice to re-read StrictYAML files from this directory:
+However when only files in <code>$PULLCONF_RESOURCE_DIR</code> change, a reload will suffice to parse the StrictYAML files from this directory:

 ```sh
 sudo systemctl reload pullconfd.service
 ```

-Note that if the changed configuration cannot be successfully validated, the server will continue to operate with the old configuration.
+> Note that if the changed configuration cannot be successfully validated, the server will shut down gracefully instead of continuing to serve the old, valid configuration.
+It will also return with a non-zero exit code which prompts systemd to move the unit to a `failed` state.
+This behavior is intentional as it allows monitoring systems to detect issues by simply checking if the server is running.